Merkava: Mark 4 Meil Ru'ach (Mk 4M) Windbreaker

 The Merkava Mark 4M (Mk 4M) Windbreaker is a Merkava Mark 4 equipped with the Trophy active protection system (APS), designated "Meil Ruach" (מעיל רוח; "Windbreaker" or "Wind Coat").
 Mass production of Mark 4M tanks began in 2009, and the first whole brigade of Mark 4Ms was declared operational in 2011.
 The Trophy APS successfully intercepted rocket-propelled grenades and anti-tank missiles, including 9M133 Kornets, fired by Hamas before and during Operation Protective Edge in 2014.

 Mark 4 Meil Ru'ach 400 (Mk.
 4M 400) Windbreaker

 A midlife upgrade for the Mk.
 4M that is somewhat of a bridge between the Mk.
 4M and the Mk.
 4 Barak.

 Merkava 4 Barak

-The Merkava Mark 4 "Barak" (Lightning) entered service in 2023.
-The tank has an upgraded Trophy APS, 360-degree day/night camera coverage for boosted situational awareness, a fighter jet–style heads-up display for the tank commander, and new sensors enabling it to independently acquire targets and strike them rapidly, as well as having electronic warfare abilities and advanced processing systems, a direct energy systems capable of intercepting drones and cruise missiles.
+The Merkava Mark 4 Barak (Lightning) entered service in 2023.
+The tank has an upgraded Trophy APS, 360-degree day/night camera coverage for boosted situational awareness, a fighter jet–style helmet-mounted display for the tank commander, and new sensors enabling it to independently acquire targets and strike them rapidly, as well as having electronic warfare abilities and advanced processing systems, and a direct energy system capable of intercepting drones and cruise missiles.